googleinterns/typescript-flag-upgrade/README.md

 The engineer can then parse through these logs to determine which variables are most effective to fix.

 In addition, because it was found that Jasmine testing files often containing multiple instances of variable run-time types not matching their compile-time types (caused by functions in the `TestBed` class, which have a compile-time return type of `any`).
 Also, in multiple test files, there were cases of accessing private methods and fields, which would only be allowed at compile-time for variables of type `any`.
 Because there are no easy solutions for these cases, the `NoImplicitAnyManipulator` skips fixes for all test files (any file ending in `_test.ts` or `.spec.ts`) in order to prevent making unwanted changes.

+### Removing Flag Fix Functionality

+In the case where the fixes for one of the flags is deemed as an additional burden, you can remove that particular flag fix functionality from tool by going through the following steps:

+1. In the constructor of `Runner`, remove the corresponding manipulator from the list of manipulators.
+2. In `createProject()` of `Runner`, update the default compiler flag options for the `setCompilerOptions` variable.

 ### Unsupported Cases